Overview

 2. Can Classic describe both things and people?

 Yes.
-It can refer to works of art, fashion styles, cars, or even someone’s approach or qualities that are timeless and exemplary.
+It can describe works of art, fashion styles, cars, or even someone’s qualities and approach when they’re admired as lasting models.

 3. Is Classic a positive word?